 If you need to drill holes to install the rod holder, there is no going back.
 Use a template if the rod holder comes with one.
 You can also mark the drill holes with a pencil before you get started.
 You don’t want to drill unnecessary holes in your boat for many reasons.

 Many kayaks come with rod holders.
 Some recreational kayaks have a flush mount rod holder (or two) behind the seat.
 You will need to figure out how many rod holders you want or need.
-I have two behind my seat, and I added a deck mount to the front of my kayak.
+I have two behind my seat and added a deck mount to the front of my kayak.

 Some rod holder installations require you to drill into your kayak.
 This can be scary if you have not done it before.
-Be careful though, you might want to check with the kayak manufacturer to see if this affects your warranty.
+Be careful, though.
+You might want to check with the kayak manufacturer to see if this affects your warranty.

 We discussed the common types of mounts earlier, so you can decide which type works best for your kayak.
-If you don’t want to drill into your kayak, you can try a clamp mount kayak rod holder.
+If you don’t want to drill into your kayak, you can try a clamp on kayak rod holder.